vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/030.png)

-After having added the second route, the route entry is supposed to jump to **Connected** on both sides.
+After having added the second route, the route entry should to jump to **Connected** on both sides.
 That's the sign that both machines know each other and can interact.
 The following two screenshots show the router after having added the router on both machines:

 ![image](/assets/2024-06-03/031.png)